BharatKambalur/ece285_s18_project/README.md

    Contains the trained weights for the different networks.
 (Note: Due to GitHub File size limitation, not all files are uploaded.
 Please contact the authors to acquire them)

+* Results:

+  Implementation Specific.
+Contains the numpy arrays that store various data obtained during training models for each epoch.

 * Utils, log:

    Project specific folder that holds Utility scripts and log files respectively